Haji Chalabi Khan: Origin

 Born to a certain landlord Gurban beg during the reign of Sultan Husayn in 1703, he was of noble birth.
-Brockhaus and Efron Encyclopedic Dictionary cites a legend calling him the grandson of an Armenian priest who converted to Islam.
 Biographer Haji Seyid Abdulhamid mentions him as a 7th generation descendant of Darvish Mohammad Khan, last khan of Shaki before Safavid Invasion of Shirvan.
 Petrushevsky also thought of him being either Udi or Armenian origin.
 There are also some indications that he may have been descended from Shirvanshahs.

 Rebellion against Nader Shah

 He was supported by locals in opposition to corrupt Afsharid appointed viceroy Malik Najaf.
-His name was frequently mentioned in annals regarding to Nader's Dagestan campaign.
+His name was frequently mentioned in annals regarding to Nader Shah's Dagestan campaign.
 He was confirmed by Nader as an overseer to check corruption of Malik Najaf.
 However viceroy protested against it, causing locals to rebel.
 In course of rebellion, despite losing 500 families to Nader, Chalabi managed to murder Malik Najaf in 1743.
 To punish disobedience, Nader attacked Shaki in 1744 and sieged the Galarsan-Gorarsan fortress where Haji Chalabi took refuge.
 The name of the fortress Gələrsən Görərsən which means in Azerbaijani language "Come and see" derives from the historic episode related to the siege.
 When Nader Shah sent an ultimatum to surrender, Chalabi sent a response letter saying "Come and see".
 Outraged shah ordered to destroy the rest of the town.
 He successfully defended against a second attack from Nader in February 1745.
 However he submitted to Nader in March 1746, asking for forgiveness.
 Nader approved his submission and forgave him, appointing Malik Najaf's nephew Malik Jafar as new governor and Haji Chalabi as his overseer.